How long is the race?

-The Family Cup competition was introduced last year and sponsored by Brewer, Harding and Rowe Solicitors for the 2018 event.
+The Family Cup competition was introduced in 2018 and sponsored by Brewer, Harding and Rowe Solicitors.
 It is a fun way of encouraging relay teams, two or three people, to take part made entirely of people from the same family – whether siblings, husbands and wives, grandparents/children, parents etc. (not wider family, e.g. cousins, aunts, nephews etc.) – Just sign up using the “Family Cup” entry at registration to be entered.
 You could be the proud winners of your own replica trophy!
 (The fastest family will receive the cup irrespective of gender, however all teams will also automatically be entered into the main team competition categories as well.).

 How many waves are there?

 There are waves for different categories.
 The number of waves is dependent on the number of entrants in each category.
-These are likely to be Females and Super Vet Men (50+), Relay Teams, Veteran Men (40+), Senior Men (20-39).
+These are likely to be Females and Super Vet Men (50+), Relay Teams, Veteran Men (40+), Senior Men (30-39), Senior Men (<30).

 What are the age categories?

 For both individual males and females there are the following age-group categories: